ackertyson/dock-ops/README.md

 ...to see all of them for the current project+mode.

-Aliases can also override `dock-ops` built-ins, so if you don't like one of the default commands, you can formulate your own version.
+Aliases can also override DockOps built-ins, so if you don't like one of the default commands, you can formulate your own version.

 If you want to delete an alias, use the `-d` flag: